Have you earned a retirement benefit?

 The earliest you can collect a survivor benefit is age 50, but only if you are disabled.
 Otherwise you can claim your benefit at age 60.
 However, if you take your survivor benefit at age 60 instead of waiting until your full retirement age, you will receive a reduced benefit amount just as you would if you claimed your own benefit early.
 Note that you can receive a survivor benefit at any age if you take care of the deceased worker’s child who is under age 16 or is disabled and receives benefits on the worker’s record.

 Do you know if you are eligible to receive a benefit if you are divorced?
+If your ex-spouse dies and you are a divorced widow?

 If you are divorced, but your marriage lasted 10 years or longer, you can receive benefits on your ex-spouse’s record (even if he or she has remarried).
 If you remarry, however, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends, either by death, divorce or annulment.